P-p-H-d/c-stl-comparison/README.md

 * don't need explicit instanciation of the array with the basic type,
 * functions are properly prefixed,
 * memory error handling (return code, exception, abort, none)
+* On exception, destructors of objects on stack are properly called.
 * custom memory functions
 * support of serialization
 * support of JSON serialization